-Dragana Ajdic, PhD, is a Research Assistant Professor of Dermatology and Immunology and Microbiology.
+Dragana Ajdic, PhD, is an Associate Professor of Dermatology and Immunology and Microbiology.
 Dr. Ajdic’s research focuses on microbial infection especially streptococcal biofilms.
 Her recent NIH RO1 award is focusing on studies of S. mutant virulence factors in biofilm communities, including carbohydrate transport and metabolism.
 Her important discoveries include new transport systems specific for biofilms and novel regulatory mechanisms controlling and coordinating expression of sugar transporters that will potentially lead to new strategies to manipulate carbohydrate metabolism to alter S. mutans persistence and virulence.
 She is also collaborating with Dr. Pastar in understanding biofilm formation in chronic wounds.

 Tasuku Akiyama, PhD, joined the department as Assistant Professor in 2016.
 He received his PhD from the Toyama University under the mentorship of Prof. Kuraishi who is a pioneer of pre-clinical animal models of itch.
 Dr. Akiyama was a post-doctoral fellow in the Department of Neurobiology, Physiology and Behavior at UC Davis from 2008 to 2012, where he conducted research on the peripheral and spinal mechanisms of itch and pain sensations.
 His laboratory works on mechanisms that drive chronic itch at the systemical, cellular, and molecular levels.
 Dr. Akiyama also focuses on brain circuits underlying itch processing.
 He serves on the section editor for Acta Dermato-Venereologica.
 He published more than 35 peer-reviewed articles in international journals, 6 of these as corresponding author and 27 as first author.